clojurists-together/clojuriststogether.org/content/news/2020/october-2020-monthly-update.md

 ### Practicalli Clojure deps.edn configuration
 Minor updates to the practicalli/clojure-deps-edn user level configuration for Clojure CLI tools.
-This configuration is alsor recommeded by [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure) personal configuration
+This configuration is also recommended by [seancorfield/dot-clojure](https://github.com/seancorfield/dot-clojure) personal configuration

 * inspect/rebl - link added to updated install requirements
 * updated library versions for: clj-new and depstar update